abhicoo/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 My final model results were:
 * training set accuracy of 99.8%
-* validation set accuracy of 97.5%
+* validation set accuracy of 98%
-* test set accuracy of 96.3%
+* test set accuracy of 96.2%

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
 	I started with the same architecture as that of LeNet-Lab class.
 I choose this as starting point because it gave more that 95% accuracy on the dataset it was trained on.
 * What were some problems with the initial architecture?
 	When i used with the same model with Traffic Sign data set the accuracy was less that 90%.
-The model was not using some of the latest techinques with helps in better learning(Batch Normalization) and better generalization(Dropout);
+The model was not using some of the latest techinques which helps in better learning(Batch Normalization) and better generalization(Dropout);
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
 	The thing which helped to improve the most most was doing better preprocessing.
 The historgram equalization really helped.